sallu93/Exploring-AskReddit-dataset-using-Regular-expressions-datetime-and-time-module/README.md

 -> askreddit_2015.csv - File containing the dataset used in the project.

--> Regular Expressions (AskReddit).py - Python file containing all the pieces of code written.
+-> Regular Expressions (AskReddit).py - Python file containing all the pieces of code written that used Regular expressions concepts from re module.

+-> .py - Python file containing all the pieces of code written that used time and datetime modules to manipulate time and date data in the dataset.

+Note:

-Note: The coding was done on Dataquest's learning platform and later downloaded into a python file where all the pieces of code have been consolidated.
+-> The coding was done on Dataquest's learning platform and later downloaded into a python file where all the pieces of code have been consolidated.
 So, Each piece of code may have to be run separately for it to execute properly.

+-> The beginning of the files containing code may contain code that was used to learn and reinforce simple concepts used for the analysis.

-Module imported: re
+Module imported:

+-> re

+-> datetime

+-> time

+-> csv

 Language Used: Python